Pilot who passed out mid-flight hopes to fly again

 “I was laying on the floor here,” Allen said as he pointed to the floor of the aircraft cabin he nearly died in.

 Even after all that he’s been through, Allen is ready for takeoff, again.
-Allen said he has submitted everything he’s needed to to the FAA and is ready to roll.
+Allen said he has submitted everything needed to the FAA and is ready to roll.

 FAA rules state if a pilot has a medical emergency, that pilot can’t fly again without being medically cleared by the administration.
 For clearance, Allen was given 60 days to provide all the paperwork from doctors regarding that death-defying incident and a detailed progress report from a vascular surgeon.